 - Starving Artist: The entire band was on welfare during the gestation of the album.
 Some of the band members were once arrested for stealing food because of the starvation diet they were all reduced to, with Zappa bailing them out.

-- Throw It In: Seeing as Frank Zappa was fond of this, it's unsurprising that a certain amount of studio chatter was left in some of the spoken word tracks.She's too much for my — or anybody's — mirror.
+- Studio Chatter: Seeing as Frank Zappa was fond of this, it's unsurprising that a certain amount of studio chatter was left in some of the spoken word tracks.She's too much for my — or anybody's — mirror.
 Number two.

 - Word Salad Lyrics: Every track with lyrics.